 - appoint agents to transact any business of the association on its behalf; and

 - enter into any other contract it considers necessary or desirable.

-In addition, an incorporated association can do almost any lawful act so long as it is necessary or convenient for carrying out the association’s objects or purposes.
+In addition, an association can do almost any lawful act so long as it is necessary or convenient for carrying out its objects or purposes.